FbW-E01/Team7_space_game/README.md

     7. space worm Length is used as the timeout interval

-    8. updateb the distance travelled
+    8. updated the distance travelled

     9. link to html visual when/if space worm eats food (head of worm hits food item) then food is added and new food position is created.